AMD Zen 3, Ryzen 4000 Release Date, Specifications, Performance, All We Know

 With a new wave of chips about to crash down on the market, the first question on enthusiast's minds is: Can I drop a Zen 3 Ryzen 4000 chip in my motherboard?

 If you have a B550, X570, B450, or X470 motherboard, the answer is yes.
 Ryzen 4000 series processors will drop into the tried-and-true AM4 socket, and AMD will support the chips on the aforementioned chipsets.
-Enthusiasts with 300-series and 200-series motherboards are left in the cold, though, but you're probably better served by stepping up to more modern accommodations anyway.
+Enthusiasts with 300-series motherboards are left in the cold, though, but you're probably better served by stepping up to more modern accommodations anyway.

 The new BIOS revisions for existing 400-series boards will enable the full functionality of Zen 3 processors.
 However, you will still not gain access to the PCIe 4.0 interface on B450 and X470 motherboards (they don't support the interface).
 AMD says the 400-series BIOS updates come as a one-way path: You can flash your motherboard to the new firmware, but you will not be able to flash back to previous BIOS versions that support pre-Zen 3 processors.